dc-mst/portfolio2/content/post/how-ai-software-work/index.md

 ## Conclusion
 The journey of making machines understand and generate human language has been a testament to human ingenuity and perseverance.
 Software models like ChatGPT, underpinned by complex neural architectures and trained on vast amounts of data, are at the forefront of this journey.
 As we embrace these technological marvels, it's crucial to use them wisely, ensuring they benefit society while being aware of and mitigating potential risks.

+[^1]: Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
+Attention is all you need.
+In Advances in neural information processing systems (pp. 5998-6008).